nanocurrency/nano-docs/docs/whitepaper/english.md

 ## Implementation

-Currently the reference implementation is implemented in C++ and has been producing releases since 2014 on Github [^10].
+Currently, the reference implementation is implemented in C++ and has been producing releases since 2014 on Github [^10].

 ### Design Features